Category: Tax

 • Nigeria Tax Act 2025

 The new Nigeria Tax Act 2025 introduces significant reforms to the country’s tax system, aiming to simplify tax administration, enhance compliance, and promote economic growth.
 The Act unifies the legal tax framework in Nigeria by creating a single statute for the taxation of all income, transactions and instruments.
-Once effective, the NTA shall repeal existing tax legislations such as the Companies Income Tax Act, Personal Income Tax Act, Capital Gains Tax, Value Added Tax, Petroleum Profits Tax Act, Stamp Duties Act, Industrial Development (Income Tax Relief) Act, among others.
+The NTA (effective 1 January 2026) shall repeal existing tax legislations such as the Companies Income Tax Act, Personal Income Tax Act, Capital Gains Tax, Value Added Tax, Petroleum Profits Tax Act, Stamp Duties Act, Industrial Development (Income Tax Relief) Act, among others.

 • Nigeria Tax Administration Act 2025